asujaykk/Install-Opencv-and-open3D-in-Jetson-nano-with-cuda-support/README.md

 # Opencv-and-open3D-in-Jetson-nano-with-cuda-support.
 Basically here im explaining how to install opencv and open3d in jetson nano b01 developement board with cuda supprt.
+The version of OpenCV and Open3D is as follows.
+   1. OpenCV: 4.0.0
+   2. Open3D: 0.18.0
 Jetson nano is by default comes with prebuild opencv which support both gstreamer and cuda. but no support available for open3D.
 Open3D is also a usefull computer vision library for many 3D visualization task with OpenCV.